evgdim/clean-code/presentation/index.md

    }
 }
 ```
----

 # Overview
 ## Questions to answer
-* Is my code easy to read?
+* Is code easy to read?
-* Is my code easy to unit test?
+* Is code easy to unit test?
-* Is my code easy to reason?
+* Is code easy to reason?
-* Is my application easy to deploy?
+* Is application easy to deploy?
-* How easy is to find bugs and chnage functionality?
+* Is it easy to find bugs and chnage functionality?
----

 # Overview

 ## The start defines the end